Manu (film): Production

-Raja Gowtham and Chandini Chowdary were cast to play the lead roles.
+Raja Goutham okayed the film after watching the Phanindra Narsetti's short films Madhuram and Backspace and listening to his script narration.
+Chandini Chowdary was cast to play the other lead role.
 The film was set in the 1980s and Chowdary played an English woman in the film.
 The film is a crowdfunded venture.

-Release
+Reception

 A critic from The Hindu wrote that "If only it had been less indulgent, Manu would have been worthwhile".
 A critic from The Times of India gave the film two-and-a-half out of five stars and wrote that "Manu had all the ingredients to be a rewarding experience, though it falls short of being one".
-A critic from Sify gave the film a rating of one-and-three-quarters out of five and wrote that "Manu, a thriller, is full of abstract ideas and surrealistic moments.
-It definitely has style and good technical values but it also is absurd and is boring".
 A critic from Deccan Chronicle gave the film two out of five stars and noted that "An interesting plot and good screenplay could have perhaps salvaged this film.
 While Manu starts off on a promising note, the director hasn’t been able to see it through till the end".